-October – Nobel Laureates are chosen.
-In early October, the Academy selects the Nobel Laureates in Chemistry through a majority vote.
+October – Nobel Prize laureates are chosen.
+In early October, the Academy selects the Nobel Prize laureates in chemistry through a majority vote.
 The decision is final and without appeal.
-The names of the Nobel Laureates are then announced.
+The names of the Nobel Prize laureates are then announced.

-December – Nobel Laureates receive their Prize.
-The Nobel Prize Award Ceremony takes place on 10 December in Stockholm, where the Nobel Laureates receive their Nobel Prize, which consists of a Nobel Medal and Diploma, and a document confirming the prize amount.
+December – Nobel Prize laureates receive their Prize.
+The Nobel Prize Award Ceremony takes place on 10 December in Stockholm, where the Nobel Prize laureates receive their Nobel Prize, which consists of a Nobel Prize medal and diploma, and a document confirming the prize amount.